Boombastic (song)

 "Boombastic" or "Mr. Boombastic" is a song by Jamaican reggae artist Shaggy, released in May 1995 by Virgin Records as the second single from his third studio album, Boombastic (1995).
 The song was both produced and co-written by Shaggy.
 After being used in an ad for Levi's, it achieved commercial success in many countries, including Ireland, UK, Sweden, New Zealand, and Australia, where it topped the singles charts.
 It spent a week at number one on both the US Billboard R&B chart and the UK Singles Chart.
-It also reached number three on the Billboard Hot 100.
+It also reached number three on the Billboard Hot 100 and Cash Box Top 100.
 The track contains a sample from King Floyd song "Baby Let Me Kiss You".
 A remix featuring Sting International, which features a sample of Marvin Gaye's "Let's Get It On", was released in January 1996.
 The latter is featured on some versions of the Boombastic album as a bonus track.

 Critical reception

 "Boombastic" received mainly favorable reviews from music critics.
 AllMusic editor David Jeffries viewed the song as "pivotal" for the musician.
-Larry Flick from Billboard noted that it "jerks about with a hypnotic groove that owes as much to hip hop and rave/pop as it does to traditional island music.
+Larry Flick from Billboard magazine noted that it "jerks about with a hypnotic groove that owes as much to hip hop and rave/pop as it does to traditional island music.
 Shaggy's toasting is quite friendly to mainstream pop ears, and he masterfully twists and bends the chorus.
 Primed for immediate picking by jeep listeners, smoking track comes in two radical versions that are designed to lure both street kids and their more mature counterparts."